 Request for Records

 Vaccination requirements for school/ preschool/childcare entry are implemented to maintain high vaccination coverage and protect children from vaccine-preventable diseases.
-Before a child can attend seventh grade, kindergarten, preschool, childcare or enroll in a new school district in Michigan; parents or guardians are required to produce documentation that confirms their child has either received the school/ preschool/childcare -required immunizations or has received at least one dose of each of the required immunizations and is in a waiting period to receive subsequent doses to be administered at the recommended intervals.
-Find State Summary Reports by school buildings or preschool/childcare sites that measure compliance with immunization requirements among children enrolled in seventh grade, kindergarten, preschool, childcare and new entrants to the school district.
+Before a child can attend seventh grade, kindergarten, preschool, childcare or enroll in a new school district in Michigan; parents or guardians are required to produce documentation that confirms their child has either received the school/ preschool/childcare - required immunizations, has received at least one dose of each of the required immunizations and is in a waiting period to receive subsequent doses to be administered at the recommended intervals, or has a valid waiver.
+Find State Summary Reportsby school buildings or preschool/childcare sites that measure compliance with immunization requirements among children enrolled in seventh grade, kindergarten, preschool, childcare and new entrants to the school district.

 » Back to top

 Many people think immunizations are only for children, but vaccines are important for people of all ages.
 Adults, depending on their age and current medical condition, should receive the following: Tdap/Td, HPV, influenza, pneumonia and shingles immunizations.

 - Immunization Schedule